Introduction to Iterative Model

 Construct or Build

 The construction stage relates to the manufacturing at each spiral of the real software product.
-In the spiral baseline, a POC (Proof of Concept) will be developed for customer feedback when the product is just being thought of and the design developed during this stage.
+In the spiral baseline, a POC (Proof of Concept) will be developed for customer feedback, whenever the product is just being thought of and the design developed during this stage.
 A working model of the software called construct is then generated with a version number in the subsequent spirals with a greater clarity on demands and design information.
 These components are sent for feedback to the client.

 Evaluation and Risk Analysis